-When a leave of absence without pay exceeds ten (10) working days in any calendar month, or exceeds ten (10) consecutive working days, the periodic increment date will be extended by one (1) month.
+When a leave of absence without pay exceeds ten (10) working days or eighty (80) hours in any calendar month, the periodic increment date will be extended by one (1) month.
 Leaves of absence for Worker’s Compensation, military service, as a result of a cyclic year position, or for the purpose of formal collective bargaining sessions, will not alter the periodic increment date.

 When an employee returns from layoff status, the periodic increment date will be reestablished and extended by an amount of time equal to the period of layoff to give credit for time served in a salary step prior to layoff.